Jacuzzik/munder-difflin/README.md

 Munder Difflin is a desktop app that wraps real terminal-agent CLIs as fully-capable agents, wires them into a hive mind, and puts your clone in charge — Michael, the one agent you talk to in order to get things done.

-Under the hood it runs the fastest memory layer in the world so every agent remembers what it learns and recalls it instantly.
+Under the hood it runs the memory layer so every agent can remember what it learns and recall it across sessions.

-* **Every terminal is an agent.** Each `claude`, `agy`, `codex`, `grok`, `kimi`, `qwen`, `opencode`, `crush`, `pi`, `copilot`, or custom session runs as a real process in a pseudo-terminal (`node-pty`), byte-for-byte authentic, rendered with xterm.js.
+* **Every terminal is an agent.** Each `claude`, `agy`, `codex`, `grok`, `kimi`, `qwen`, `opencode`, `crush`, `pi`, `copilot`, or custom session runs as a real process in a pseudo-terminal (`node-pty`), rendered with xterm.js.
-* **Every agent is an avatar.** Sessions appear as characters on a Pixi.js office floor — they walk to stations as they work, and envelopes fly desk-to-desk when they message each other.
+* **Every agent is an avatar.** Sessions appear as characters on a Pixi.js office floor — they walk to stations as they work, and messages can travel between desks.
-* **The hive coordinates them.** Agents read their memory and drain a mailbox; the router moves messages between inboxes; the GOD agent adjudicates, assigns, and escalates only when it needs you.
+* **The hive coordinates them.** Agents read their memory and drain a mailbox; the router moves messages between inboxes; the GOD agent coordinates work and escalates when human input is required.
-* **Memory that's instant.** A markdown-first memory layer with a semantic recall index means agents remember across sessions and recall in milliseconds.
+* **Memory across sessions.** A markdown-first memory layer with semantic recall allows agents to retain useful information across sessions.

 ---